Free trade zones need better regulation to fight crime

 Put simply, a FTZ is a geographic area where imported goods are not charged import duties or taxes.
 This can be very helpful in stimulating the exchange of goods and services in parts of the world where that has not traditionally been an easy thing to do.
 FTZs directly contribute to job creation and facilitate global trade.
 Managed properly, they can attract foreign investment.
 Simplified customs procedures mean less bureaucracy and more economic growth.
-This is something we welcome.

 How can we eliminate illicit trade in Free Trade Zones?

 A significant proportion of illicit tobacco is either manufactured in or shipped through FTZs.
-In a recently published white paper on FTZs and illicit trade, Philip Morris International identified four things we think governments should do in order to address illicit trade in FTZs:
+In a recently published white paper on FTZs and illicit trade, Philip Morris International identified four things governments should do in order to address illicit trade in FTZs:

 A competent authority should be established or designated to issue, suspend and revoke licenses to manufacture, import, export, broker, or ship tobacco products or materials that go into making them within FTZs.
 This would give authorities the ability to control and monitor the tobacco trade in FTZs.

 All FTZ operators should be required to conduct thorough due diligence on any entity within the tobacco supply chain intending to do business within FTZs.

 FTZ operators should monitor sales volumes to ensure quantities sold are commensurate with the demand in the ultimate destination market.

 Accurate inventory controls on tobacco products, either manufactured in or transiting through FTZs, should be established.